Wainwright v Home Office: Judgment

 At Leeds County Court, the judge held that the searches were wrongful (and hence not protected by statutory authority) because of the battery and invasion of the Wainwrights' "right to privacy", which he conceived to be a trespass to the person.
 He awarded Alan Wainwright £3,500 basic and £1,000 aggravated damages, and Mrs Wainwright £1,600 basic and £1,000 aggravated damages.

 The Court of Appeal did not agree with the judge's extensions of the notion of trespass to the person and did not consider that apart from the battery, which was unchallenged, the prison officers had committed any wrongful act.
 It thus set aside the judgments in favour of the Wainwrights with the exception of the damages for battery, which it valued at £3,750.

 The plaintiffs appealed to the House of Lords.
 Lord Hoffmann held that there was no tort for invasion of privacy because, based on experience in the United States, it was too uncertain.
 Moreover, a claim under Article 8 of the European Convention on Human Rights (ECHR), for the right to privacy and a family life, did not help because the ECHR was merely a standard that applied to whatever was already present in the common law.
 Common-law protection was sufficient privacy protection for the ECHR's purpose.
 The assertion that there may have been a breach of Article 3 (inhuman and degrading treatment) was completely unfounded.
-He held that there was also no claim for a tort of intention to cause harm under the Wilkinson v Downton case.
+He also held that there was no claim for a tort of intention to cause harm under the Wilkinson v Downton case.

 In Lord Scott's opinion, the way that the strip searches were carried out had humiliated and caused distress to both Mrs Wainwright and to Alan and was "calculated (in an objective sense)" to do so, even if that was not the intention of the prison officers.
 However, that was not tortious at common law even if the humiliation and distress were intended.

 The appeal was dismissed unanimously by the Law Lords.